rieckpil/progmot/content/post/one-year-course-release.md

 It's the HOW that's important here.

 Packed with this mission, I was highly motivated to get this project going.
-As I have done nothing similar before, except same sporadic YouTube videos, recording everything up front would be a hell of work.
+As I have done nothing similar before, except some sporadic YouTube videos, recording everything up front would be a hell of work.

 That's why I decided to use an iterative approach and incrementally create this course while getting feedback early on. #agileDoneRight

 ## Creating the Course Content

 As a first step, I developed the real-world course application.

 The course application is all about creating and managing book reviews.

 For the application's tech stack, I picked React with TypeScript and a Spring Boot Java backend.
 That should mirror most of today's architectures (SPA connecting to a backend) out there.

-To make the setup more advanced, I added Keycloak (an open source identity provider), PostgreSQL to store data, a remote REST API, and an AWS service for messaging to the mix.
+To make the setup more advanced, I added Keycloak (an open source identity provider), PostgreSQL to store data, a remote REST API, and an AWS service for messaging to the mix:

 ![Technical Architecture of the Masterclass](/img/tbsam-technical-architecture.png "Technical Architecture of the Masterclass")